Skip to main content

 Written by Support

-During any tax year, your peak investment cost determines whether you’re over the $50,000 threshold and fall under the Foreign Investment Funds (FIF) tax rules.
+During any tax year, your peak investment cost determines whether you’re over the $50,000 threshold and, as a result, fall under the Foreign Investment Funds (FIF) tax rules.

 Every time you buy or sell, the NZD value of the transaction is calculated using the exchange rate on the day.